 - · Electrical chargers.

 - Adaptors, including those used for travel.

 - Extension and spare product leads.

-- · Hairdryers, tongs and straighteners.
+- Hairdryers, tongs and straighteners.

 - Small kitchen appliances like kettles, toasters and irons.

-- White goods (e.g. washing machines, tumble dryers, fridge/freezers, ovens).

 Typically, the average success rate of an electrical product recall in the UK is just 10-20%.
 This means that there are potentially millions of recalled electrical items still in UK homes.
 As most of these products have been recalled because they offer a risk of electric shock or electrical fire, they present a serious risk.